SciEcon/publication-website/docs/articles/Innovate/index.md

 # SciEcon Innovate

 !!! quote
-    In light of eastern and western philosophy
+    In light of eastern and western innovation

-    The renaissance of Plato’s Republic and Confucius Analects
+    The renaissance of The Four Great Inventions and Industrial Revolution

 **Current Executive Chair**: Zesen Zhuag